rks101/eglinux/README.md

 systemd-coredump:x:999:999:systemd Core Dumper:/:/usr/sbin/nologin
 ```

 Linux users can belong to one or more groups.
 Group-level rights can be defined for users inside it.
-User and group are two different things, they can have a same name.
+User and group are two different things; they can have the same name.
 A user can belong to multiple groups for defined access rights.

 Notice /etc/group file; the first column is a group name.